Alexis-Finch/EVE-Infra-Indy-Index-Bot/README.md

 To add or modify the list of alliances, insert their alliances IDs into the config file.

-The webhook values currently stored will allow the administrator to determine where the system will attempt to send the outputs.
+Slack and Discord integration are both supported.

-Currently these settings are not utilized.
+The slack + discord boolean values in config.json will control which service(s) the system will attempt to send the output to.

 ### PIP Libraries Required: